It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 Harvinder insists this is important!
 “Hair dyes that claim to be henna-based occasionally contain other chemicals that can be harmful or cause allergic reactions for those who have sensitive skin, so read your labels carefully!” she warns.

-Does henna last longer than dye?
+Does henna last longer than regular hair dye?

 “Yes!” says Harvinder.
 “Dyes act like a paint or varnish covering your natural hair colour, while henna is absorbed by the entire hair shaft.
 Unlike dyes, henna will not wash out, though the vividness of the colour will fade over time.”